khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 FLOWER_PWD
 ```

-or change the `.htpasswd` file that is created in the `docker` directory in the `intelx_flower` container.
+or change the `.htpasswd` file that is created in the `docker` directory in the `threatmatrix_flower` container.

 ## Manual Usage
 The `./start` script essentially acts as a wrapper over Docker Compose, performing additional checks.
-IntelX can still be started by using the standard `docker compose` command, but all the dependencies have to be manually installed by the user.
+ThreatMatrix can still be started by using the standard `docker compose` command, but all the dependencies have to be manually installed by the user.

 ### Options
 The `--project-directory` and `-p` options are required to run the project.
-Default values set by `./start` script are "docker" and "intel_x", respectively.
+Default values set by `./start` script are "docker" and "threat_matrix", respectively.

 The startup is based on [chaining](https://docs.docker.com/compose/multiple-compose-files/merge/) various Docker Compose YAML files using `-f` option.
 All Docker Compose files are stored in `docker/` directory of the project.